medanisjbara/w3m/doc/W3m User Manual.md

 ## Basic usage
+**This section needs more information**
-**This section will be replaced with more** w3m is a pager and an HTTP browser, meaning it can open files and URLs.
+w3m is a pager and an HTTP browser, meaning it can open files and URLs.
 ```
 usage: w3m [options] [URL or filename]
 ```
-to get general information on how to use w3m, `man w3m` or `w3m --help`.
+to get general information on how to use w3m, read the man page `man w3m` or the output of `w3m --help`.
 You can also have a look at the [old documentation](/doc/doc-old/MANUAL.html) for more information

 ## Tips and tricks
 ### Open homepage when no arguments are supplied
-In case of no arguments, w3m will look for the `HTTP_HOME` envirnoment variable, If `HTTP_HOME` is not set, w3m will display the help message.
+In case of no arguments, w3m will look for the `HTTP_HOME` environment variable, If `HTTP_HOME` is not set, w3m will display the help message.
 In some cases, It could be helpful to add this to your `~/.bashrc`
 ```
 export HTTP_HOME=google.com
 ```
 So that w3m will automatically launch to your search engine if no arguments were given.

-### Combining with mpv and watch youtube.
+### Combining with mpv and watching youtube.
 This is one of the best tricks you can use with w3m it order to make the browsing experience richer.
 Start first by making a `keymap` file in `~/.w3m` if you haven't already.
 And write the following content to it.